ytyeh/foss-capstone/docs/output.md

 </br>

 ### Preliminary Result:
-Using upstream state's past CWSRF allotment as an instrument for the downstream, adjacent county's DO readings, I found that firms are more likely to locate at places with cleaner water.
+Using upstream state's past CWSRF allotment as an instrument for the downstream, adjacent county's DO readings, I found that **firms are more likely to locate at places with cleaner water**.
 The plot below shows the first-stage estimates with different lags and leads:

 ![first_stage_95ci_mgl](https://github.com/ytyeh/foss-capstone/assets/133822845/8f518d66-014b-4bfc-bb94-a89f5e3e2b40){:style="height:100px;width:100px"}